 The most convenient airport is possibly Innsbruck Airport which is just under an hours drive away in good weather.
 Munich Airport, although further away, has better road connections.
 Salzburg is also a viable option with the good motorway connections.
 Car hire is available at all airports.

-More information about Garmisch in the summer months is available on our sister site: German Sights - Garmisch-Partenkirchen
+More information about Garmisch Partenkirchen in the summer months is available on our sister site: German Sights - Garmisch-Partenkirchen